 The Turkish Social Security System basically provides social protection only to those who take part in regular/formal employment although, in principle, being in the social security system is possible by paying premiums.
 As the labour force participation rate for women is quite low in Turkey and most women work in undeclared work, the social security system is biased towards men.
-Women who are not able to participate in the labour market regularly and consistently are excluded from the social insurance programmes that are based on employment and regular contributions or access only the social benefit programmes that are not based on contributions.277
+Women who are not able to participate in the labour market regularly and consistently are excluded from the social insurance programmes that are based on employment and regular contributions.